-We employ experienced sales executives with extensive industry expertise, and we primarily sell directly to our customers through our sales force.
-In addition to our direct sales force and our ADN for MyWay sales, we also have established reseller relationships with strategic partners, such as Cardinal Health, Inc., Dell, Inc., Henry Schein, Inc., Synnex and Etransmedia, with whom we also sell MyWay and Etransmedia hosting services in Costco stores nationwide.
+We employ sales executives with industry expertise, and we primarily sell directly to our customers through our sales force.
+In addition to our direct sales force, we also have established reseller relationships with a number of strategic partners.
 A number of our large hospital and health system clients also actively resell our solutions to other healthcare entities, primarily physician practices.

-We continue efforts to expand sales of our solutions outside of North America, primarily in the Asia-Pacific region.
-We achieved initial success with sales of Sunrise Enterprise to SingHealth, the largest healthcare provider in Singapore; Parkway Holdings Limited, one of the largest private hospital groups in Asia; and Pantai Holdings Berhad, a 1,500-bed network of hospitals in Malaysia.
-As a result, approximately 70 percent of Singapore's hospitals currently use Allscripts solutions to automate care and business processes, and our performance with our Asian clients is proving to be a catalyst to help us drive additional business across the Asia-Pacific region.
-For example, in December, 2011 we announced an agreement with SA Health, the public health system of South

-Australia, to implement our Sunrise Enterprise acute care solution across SA Health's network of 80 hospitals and health clinics.
+We continue efforts to expand sales of our solutions outside of North America, primarily in the European and Asia-Pacific region.
+We achieved initial success with sales of Sunrise Clinical Manager to the largest healthcare provider in Singapore as well as other hospital groups in Asia.
+Our performance with our Asian clients is proving to be a catalyst to help us drive additional business across the Asia-Pacific region.
+For example, in December 2011, we announced an agreement with a public health system in Australia to implement our Sunrise Enterprise acute care solution across their network.
+Further to our international success, Allscripts signed two new customers in the United Kingdom.
+Also in 2012, Allscripts extended our agreement with one of our customers in Italy.